rehierl/node-tree-outliner/about-sequences.md

 ```

 The sequence of nodes created this way is said to be **the document's sequence
-of nodes**, or simply the document's **node sequence (NS)**.
-As such, a node
+of nodes**, or simply the document's **node sequence**.
+As such, a node sequence
-sequence represents the path an algorithm will take when traversing the
+represents the path an algorithm will take through a document when traversing
-document's tree of nodes.
+its tree of nodes.

 A memory hook: The start tags of an HTML file have the exact same order.